-Associate Dean for Budget, Administration & Enrollment Services Greg Egertson manages the business affairs of the School of Law.
+Associate Dean for Budget, Administration & Enrollment Services Greg Egertson manages the business affairs of the School of Law and supervises law school offices for admissions and financial aid.

 ⇒ Associate Dean for Graduate Law Programs

 Associate Dean for Graduate Law Programs Jon Sylvester oversees the administration of the LLM and SJD programs.